polymerdao/developer-hub/docs/concepts/ibc/ibc.md

 Consider the diagram below and see the different messages involved in the packet flow:

 1. `SendPacket`: triggered by a user (could be another module) and has the application (developer) encode a packet to be sent.
-2. `RecvPacket`: a relayer will submit a message on the destination with the packet as well as a proof of commimtment (at certain height) on the source.
+2. `RecvPacket`: a relayer will submit a message on the destination with the packet as well as a proof of commitment (at certain height) on the source.
-3. `AcknowledgePacket`: a relayer will submit an acknowlegment back on the source with either a success ack or error ack depending on whether the `RecvPacket` succeeded or errored.
+3. `AcknowledgePacket`: a relayer will submit an acknowledgment back on the source with either a success ack or error ack depending on whether the `RecvPacket` succeeded or errored.
 4. `Timeout`: after the timeout period has passed, a relayer will submit a proof of non-receipt (enabled by how the IBC data is stored at specific keys) along with the packet to revert application logic that may have anticipated successful receipt.

 ![packet flow](../../../static/img/ibc/IBC3.png)